-I could not gain safe access to the entire roof structure, there were no crawl boards/decking available.
-The roof structure has been inspected with limited access from the loft hatch.
-Weight placed on the timber ceiling cords can result in cracked and damage to plaster ceilings below.
-Timber moisture readings were taken from timbers closest to the roof structure inspection hatch
+I was unable to gain access to the entire main roof structure as there was not any crawl boards or support decking available.
+The roof structure has therefore been inspected with limited access from the loft hatch opening.
+Weight placed on the timber ceiling cords can result in cracked and damage to the plaster ceilings below.
+Timber moisture readings were taken from timbers closest to the roof structure inspection hatch.
+NI